guitarvydas/guitarvydas.github.io/_posts/2022-01-25-Parsing for Transpilers.md

 [Alan Kay on youtube - see 31:50](https://www.youtube.com/watch?v=fhOHn9TClXY&t=859s)[^2]

 [^2]: Thanks to Rajiv Abraham for sending me this clip.

+Layering syntax over top of existing languages using Ohm is one way to accomplish this kind of expressiveness.

+Thinking this way has led me into down into new rabbit holes, e.g.
+- I conclude that syntax is frivolous, paradigms are essential,
+- I want toolbox languages that help me write code that writes code,
+- I conclude that we need to deprecate all programming languages and operating systems[^1]

+[^1]: 11th Rule: Programming Languages are IDE wannabes.

 ## Pipelines
 I use `prep` in pipelines - not just one parser, but a series of parsers.